Distributed Online Rollout for Multivehicle Routing in Unmapped Environments

 Research Assistant

-My broad research interests include complex systems, human cognition modeling and learning theory
+My broad research interests include complex systems, distributed systems and learning theory